statmike/vertex-ai-mlops/00 - Setup/readme.md

 ---
 ToDo:
-- [ ] Move Plotly install to notebooks that use it
+- [X] Move Plotly install to notebooks that use it
-- [ ] Update formating to match series
+- [X] Update formating to match series
-- [ ] Detect and modify Service Account to have GCS Admin access for Pipelines
+- [IP] Detect and modify Service Account to have GCS Admin access for Pipelines
+- [X] Move Dataset creation to 01 Series